Mundo Alquímico: Sustainable from Start to Finish

 We have selected some articles and videos to help you better understand what happens with bees and their ecosystems, in order to find solutions together:

-Why bees are disappearing and why we need them so much
+Why stinging bees are disappearing and why we need them so much

-Bees are the most important pollinators of our fruits, vegetables, flowers, and feed crops for farm animals.
+Apis bees are the most important pollinators of our fruits, vegetables, flowers, and feed crops for farm animals.
 Without them: no food, no human life, just that simple!
-Discover the truth in this Ted Talk video:
+Discover the truth in this Ted Talk video.

 Why bees are disappearing

 Due in part to temperature extremes and fluctuations, bee ecosystems are being devastated.
-Check it out:
+Check it out!
+Chick here

 “Beerosities” (bee + curiosities) that will surprise you